jskorzyn/ansible/README.md

 ## CloudForms Sections

-The goal of thi section i s to provide fully working automation with out (or with minimal) usage of Ruby.
+The goal of this section is to provide fully working automation with out (or with minimal) usage of Ruby.

 * cloudforms-vm-provision-on-RHV: CloudForms VM Provision on RHV using playbook only